spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/checklist-for-a-new-store-implementation.md

 3. Adjust the importer and define product, content, data, payment including OMS or stock store relations via importer.
 See [example for the B2C demo shop](https://github.com/spryker-shop/b2c-demo-shop/tree/master/data/import/common/common).
 4. Change DNS (merchant owns DNS).
 5. Check third party integrations (ERP, CRM, CMS, PIM, Payment, Logistics, Search).
-6. Migration of the existing data into the shared instance.
+6. Migrate the existing data into the shared instance.
 Spryker can support you in this on request.
-7. Full UAT, end2end tests.
+7. Conduct the full UAT, end2end tests.
-8. Check the provided launch list from Spryker, if you start a new project.
+8. If you start a new project, check the provided launch list from Spryker.
 9. Adjust application performance monitoring.

 {% info_block infoBox "Info" %}

-When handling multi Storefronts or Zeds through code buckets or namespaces, you might need to send a request to Spryker for multi-instance enablement depending on the specific instance (Storefront/Zed).
+When handling multi Storefronts or Zeds through code buckets or namespaces, you might need to send a request to Spryker for multi-instance enablement depending on the specific instance (Storefront or Zed).

 {% endinfo_block %}